Accessibility for Ontarians with Disabilities: Multi-Year Accessibility Plan

-This Multi-Year Accessibility Plan has been prepared in accordance with the Accessibility for Ontarians with Disabilities Act, 2005 (the “AODA”) and its associated regulations, including the Accessibility Standards for Customer Service and the Integrated Accessibility Standards.
+This policy has been prepared in accordance with the Accessibility for Ontarians with Disabilities Act, 2005 (the “AODA”) and its associated regulations, including the Accessibility Standards for Customer Service and the Integrated Accessibility Standards.

 It is intended to govern Zafin’s provision of goods and services to people with disabilities and sets out how Zafin will comply with the requirements of the AODA and its regulations.

 Zafin is committed to meeting the accessibility needs of people with disabilities in a timely manner.
 Zafin will use reasonable efforts to ensure that the provision of goods and services is consistent with the following guiding principles: